Opentrons/opentrons/api/docs/v2/new_modules.rst

 Additional Labware Parameters
 -----------------------------

 In addition to the mandatory ``load_name`` argument, you can also specify additional parameters.
 If you specify a ``label``, this name will appear in the Opentrons App and the run log instead of the load name.
 For labware that has multiple definitions, you can specify ``version`` and ``namespace`` (though most of the time you won't have to).
-See :py:meth:`.MagneticModuleContext.load_labware`, :py:meth:`.TemperatureModuleContext.load_labware`, :py:meth:`.ThermocyclerContext.load_labware`, or :py:meth:`.HeaterShakerContext.load_labware` for details.
+Modules with methods that accept additional parameters include:

+- :py:meth:`.MagneticModuleContext.load_labware`
+- :py:meth:`.TemperatureModuleContext.load_labware`
+- :py:meth:`.ThermocyclerContext.load_labware`
+- :py:meth:`.HeaterShakerContext.load_labware`

 .. _temperature-module: